 New Mexico building codes are designed to keep buildings safe and eliminate hazards to their occupants.
 Therefore, exits, roof stability and fire escapes are all important parts of the New Mexico codes.
 One of the most important parts of the codes, when it comes to solar, is that additions and renovations can still be made to buildings that are not currently up to code if the building was up to code when it was built.
-So, if a building was built in 1991 and was up to code then, but is not up to code now, you can still make additions to that building — assuming that your additions do not cause the building to no longer be up to code.
+So, if a building was built in 1991 and was up to code then, but is not up to code now, you can still make additions to that building — assuming that your additions don’t cause the building to violate code regulations.
 This is particularly relevant to homeowners who live in older houses.
 These houses may not necessarily always be up to the modern code, but this provision allows you to add a solar installation to your home anyways — as long as it doesn’t impact the safety of those who live there.
 For more information, see sections 102.2-102.4 of the Bernalillo County building codes.

 Albuquerque City Solar Rights and Codes